openethereum/openethereum.github.io/FAQ.md

 Running a full node with the standard configuration for the Ethereum Mainnet requires a lot of computer resources.
 The blockchain download and validation process are particularly heavy on CPU and disk IO.
 It is therefore recommended to run a full node on a computer with multi-core CPU, 4GB RAM and an SSD drive and at least 200GB free space.
 Internet connection can also be a limiting factor.
 A decent DSL connection is required.

-Node performance can also be improved significantly by using Parity Ethereum's caching features, and accessing state from memory instead of from your disk by specifying the `--cache-size` flag - optimally this requires you to have additional RAM equivalent to the state size of the blockchain you are connected to, over 8GB on Ethereum mainnet, for a total of over 12GB of ram.
+Node performance can also be improved significantly by using Parity Ethereum's caching features, and accessing state from memory instead of from your disk by specifying the `--cache-size` flag - optimally this requires you to have additional RAM equivalent to the state size of the blockchain you are connected to, over 8GB on Ethereum mainnet, for a total of over 12GB of RAM.

 Computers using HDD are advised to run a [Light Node](#light-node).